NCAR/cirrus-examples/README.md

-# cirrus-helm-examples
+# cirrus-examples
-A repository that contains example Helm charts that can be used as templates to deploy custom applications to CIRRUS.
+A repository that contains example Helm charts and kustomizations that can be used as templates to deploy custom applications to CIRRUS.

 For more information on CIRRUS, please see [CIRRUS, NSF NCAR Cloud Infrastructure for Remote Research, Universities, and Scientists](https://ncar-hpc-docs.readthedocs.io/en/latest/compute-systems/cirrus/).